Frictionless-JS2/website_materials/content/_index.md

 ## Who is behind Code Commons?

+Right now, Code Commons is organized by:

+- Chris Martin, email chris at c-mart dot in
+- Devin Bayly, email baylyd at arizona dot edu

-Right now, Code Commons is organized by Chris Martin.
-I work remotely for Indiana University on [Jetstream2](https://jetstream-cloud.org) and [Exosphere](https://gitlab.com/exosphere/exosphere), but I live in Tucson.
-I'm building Code Commons with guidance from local colleagues and friends including Devin Bayly, David LeBauer, Jen Nichols, Jeff Oliver, Julian Pistorius, and Mariah Wall.
+We're building Code Commons with guidance from local colleagues and friends including Devin Bayly, David LeBauer, Jen Nichols, Jeff Oliver, Julian Pistorius, and Mariah Wall.
 You can email me, chris at c-mart dot in.